brogers5/chocolatey-package-goldwave/DESCRIPTION.md

 ## Package Notes

 The uninstaller does not support a silent uninstallation option.
-This package depends on [AutoHotkey](https://community.chocolatey.org/packages/autohotkey.portable) to implement a best-effort workaround of scripting an unattended installation via GUI automation.
+This package depends on [AutoHotkey](https://community.chocolatey.org/packages/autohotkey.portable) to implement a best-effort workaround of scripting an unattended uninstallation via GUI automation.
 GUI automation is not 100% reliable, and may occasionally fail or require manual input to complete.